AIMS Holiday party 2019

 Co-Founder & Co-Director

-Dr. Standish is a neuroscientist and physician living and working in Seattle WA.
+Dr. Standish is a neuroscientist and naturopathic physician living and working in Seattle WA.
 She holds faculty appointments at the University of Washington School of Medicine in the Radiology Department as well as at Bastyr University.
 She specializes in integrative oncology and neurology.
 She leads cancer research teams and holds an FDA IND for a phase I clinical trial of ayahuasca, a psychoactive Amazonian tea.

 Dr. Sunil Kumar Aggarwal